rkjcollab/local_ancestry_analysis/README.md

 This sub-folder contains all the scripts needed to calculate two-way (AFR and EUR) local ancestry estimates using RFMix.

-Bash batch scripts are used to run each step described below.
-These are located under batch_files/job_<name_of_script>.batch and they each run one bash script in the format <name_of_script>.sh one directory up.
-They are in SLURM batch submission format, but can be run as simple bash scripts.
+Bash batch scripts can be used to run each step described below.
+Because they are project-specific, they are not included here.
+Please see examples in the rkjcollab repo pgx_laba.

-Many additional details are included in the bash and batch scripts.

 ### **To Process Phased Data (WGS or Imputed)**

 This is likely the desired input data type for ultimately running LAAA fine mapping.

-1. job_prep_input_phased.batch, runs prep_input_phased.sh
+1. prep_input_phased.sh

-2. job_run_hg38_phased_conversion.batch, runs run_hg38_phased_conversion.sh
+2. run_hg38_phased_conversion.sh

-3. job_run_rfmix.sh, runs run_rfmix.sh
+3. run_rfmix.sh

 RFMix collapse option should be set to -o for uncollapsed output (used for LAAA input) and set to -co for collapsed output (used for Admixture Mapping inout).